mhho3082/dotfiles/README.md

 ## App list

 The apps that I usually use
-(some of which I install only when needed):
+(some of which I install only when needed), which may take additional setup to install
+(please refer to their respective documentation):

 <details>
 <summary> App List </summary>